-3.2 PROGRAM STRUCTURE
+3.2 Program Structure

 A CNC part program consists of one or more blocks of commands.
 When viewing the program, a block is the same as a line of text.
-Blocks shown on the CRT are always terminated by the ";" symbol, which defines an EOB.
+Blocks shown on the CRT are always terminated by the "; " symbol which is called an EOB.
 Blocks are made up of alphabetical address codes and the "I" symbol.
 Address codes are always an alphabetical character followed by a numeric value.
-For instance, to specify the position to move the X axis to, you would be a number preceded by the X symbol.
+For instance, the specification of the position to move the X-axis would be a number preceded by the X symbol.

-The "I" symbol, or slash, is used to define an optional block.
+The "I" symbol, sometimes called a slash, is used to define an optional block.
 A block that contains this symbol can be optionally deleted with the BLKDEL button when running a program.